Explains why decode-heavy LLM serving is often memory-bound and how KV-cache design, batching, PagedAttention, and speculative decoding improve scale.

 | Request B | 3000 | 4096 | 26.8% |

 By avoiding large contiguous reservations and allocating fixed-size blocks on demand, PagedAttention lets the runtime fit more useful KV state into the same HBM budget.[7]
-It does not eliminate all slack: each live request can still leave a partially filled last block, and the block table has overhead.
+It doesn't eliminate all slack: each live request can still leave a partially filled last block, and the block table has overhead.
 In practice, it substantially reduces memory lost to worst-case preallocation.

 1import math